UtrechtUniversity/BioSecure_Task3.2_Swine_Model/README.md

 - `dateutil`
 - `random`

-You can install the required packages using pip:
+You can install some of the required packages using pip:
 ```bash
 pip install numpy pandas matplotlib pyabc docopt python-dateutil emulsion==1.2rc5 betapert
 ```